The heir whose killings stunned Canada

 Denied legal aid by the judge, Millard took the unusual step of representing himself.

-That is how, on the first day of the trial, Millard found himself standing across from Babcock's father, asking him whether he ever hit his daughter, whether he knew his daughter had worked as an escort, about her mental health issues.
+That is how, on the first day of the trial, Millard found himself standing across from Babcock's father, asking him what he knew about his daughter's life.

-"I was really happy with our family," Mr Babcock said, denying he had ever hit his daughter.
-"It was a good family.
-I was blessed for 53 years.
-And then this happened.
-So, I'm not as happy now."
+Millard had a strained relationship with his own father, the court would later hear.

-In the months leading up to her death Babcock had led a troubled life.
-Described by family and friends as typically "bubbly" and "outgoing", she had also dealt with anxiety and depression for much of her life.
+He played the dutiful son in public, but in private he buckled under his father's expectations.

 Timeline